Wagering the Land: Critical reception

 James F. Eder admitted the study's significant contributions to understanding the interplay of agricultural change and cultural persistence in the Cordillera region of Northern Luzon.
 Eder praised the descriptive contributions, including insights into the indigenous economy, vegetational change, land tenure, regional trading, and the history of the vegetable industry.
 Eder criticized the book for underutilizing etic terms and lacking systematic quantitative data, particularly in analyzing agricultural change and social dynamics.
 Despite the methodological shortcomings, Eder recognized the book as a major contribution to the literature, advancing understanding of the Cordilleran people's past, present, and potential future.

 Lars Kjaerholm of Aarhus University appreciated the book's historical perspective, particularly its exploration of how colonial administration and the introduction of a market economy transformed the landscape and culture over time.
 He highlighted the author's demonstration of the clash between traditional peasant societies and centralized state administration, attributing it to present political issues in the Cordillera mountains.
 Kjaerholm recognized the book's focus on the American administration era as pivotal in driving significant changes, contrasting it with the limited impact of Spanish administration.
 While commending the study's strengths in geography, economy, and ecology, Kjaerholm critiqued Lewis's characterization of Buguias society as "highly stratified," suggesting it may not align with broader social science perspectives on peasant societies.
 Despite his criticism, Kjaerholm concluded that the book is an inspiring and groundbreaking exploration of social, cultural, and ecological changes in the Cordillera region.

 Jon Gross wrote a mixed review of the book.
-He considered the book a success as an ethnographic history, praising its use of empirical observations and oral history to document the transformation of the agro-ecological base, social relations, and cultural institutions in Baguias Central.
+He considered the book a success as an ethnographic history, praising its use of empirical observations and oral history to document the transformation of the agro-ecological base, social relations, and cultural institutions in Buguias Central.
 However, Gross expressed skepticism about the book's argument against the conventional wisdom that commercialization leads to the breakdown of communitarian societies.
 He noted that Lewis's denial of the efficacy of a materialist approach and the limited theoretical section created gaps in the analysis.
 Gross appreciated the detailed and convincing account of the transformation in agricultural practices but criticized the lack of diverse voices in the text.
 Despite these concerns, Gross concluded that "Wagering the Land" is an excellent piece of research that contributes to understanding the political economy in the uplands of the Philippines.